jonnonz1/nz-statute-book/acts/public/2015/standards-and-accreditation-act-2015.md

   (d) costs should be identified and allocated as closely as practicable in relation to the tangible value for the sector or sectors to which the New Zealand Standard or group of New Zealand Standards applies:
   (e) the method determined by the NZ Standards Executive for recovering costs for New Zealand Standards development, approval, maintenance, and access should be adaptable to changes and variations in the market for New Zealand Standards and be consistent with the overarching objectives for New Zealand Standards.

-**New Zealand Standards and other Acts, regulations, and bylaws**
+**New Zealand Standards and other legislation**

 ### 29 Citation of New Zealand Standards
-(1) A New Zealand Standard may be cited in any Act, regulations, or bylaw by the title and number given to it by the NZ Standards Executive.
+(1) A New Zealand Standard may be cited in any legislation by the title and number given to it by the NZ Standards Executive.
-(2) If a New Zealand Standard is cited in an enactment by the title and number given to it by the NZ Standards Executive, that citation must, unless the context otherwise requires, be deemed to include and refer to the latest New Zealand Standard with that citation, together with any modifications to it, promulgated before the enactment in which it is cited was passed or made.
+(2) If a New Zealand Standard is cited in legislation by the title and number given to it by the NZ Standards Executive, that citation must, unless the context otherwise requires, be deemed to include and refer to the latest New Zealand Standard with that citation, together with any modifications to it, promulgated before the legislation in which it is cited was passed or made.

-### 30 Regulations or bylaws may be made by referring to or incorporating New Zealand Standards
+### 30 Secondary legislation may be made by referring to or incorporating New Zealand Standards
-(1) Regulations and bylaws made under any Act may be made by referring (with or without modification) to any New Zealand Standard relating to goods, services, processes, or practices of any kind.
+(1) Secondary legislation may be made by referring (with or without modification) to any New Zealand Standard relating to goods, services, processes, or practices of any kind.
-(2) Regulations and bylaws made under any Act may, subject to any copyright, be made by incorporating in whole or in part (and with or without modification) any New Zealand Standard relating to goods, services, processes, or practices of any kind.
+(2) Secondary legislation may, subject to any copyright, be made by incorporating in whole or in part (and with or without modification) any New Zealand Standard relating to goods, services, processes, or practices of any kind.

-### 31 References to New Zealand Standards in other enactments
+### 31 References to New Zealand Standards in other legislation
-A reference in any other Act, regulations, or bylaw to a standard, standard specification, or New Zealand Standard made under this Act, the Standards Act 1988, or the Standards Act 1965 is deemed to be a reference to a New Zealand Standard within the meaning of this Act.
+A reference in any legislation (other than this Act) to a standard, standard specification, or New Zealand Standard made under this Act, the Standards Act 1988, or the Standards Act 1965 is deemed to be a reference to a New Zealand Standard within the meaning of this Act.

 **Proof of New Zealand Standards**